Skip to Content

 1VDDPositive power supply pin (3.1 – 5.5 V)

-2SDASerial data, bidirectional port
+2SDASerial Data, bidirectional port

 3GNDGround

-4SCLSerial clock input port (single bus ground)
+4SCLSerial Clock input port (single bus ground)

-The default I2C address of the sensor is 0x5C and cannot be changed.
+Note that the default I2C address of the sensor is 0x5C and cannot be changed.

 AM2320 specifications